Athens, the Ancient Capital of Greece

 For more information check out www.panathenaicstadium.gr

-These are just some of the more popular historical sites to visit whilst in Athens, there are many more hidden away in side streets, you don’t have to look far to find a bit of history in Athens.
-As well as the historical sites there are an abundance of other things to do, including museums, day trips further afield, great beaches as well as great cafes, restaurants and bars, including some great roof tops bars that have some of the best views of the Acropolis.
-If you are ever in Athens make sure you make time to explore before jumping ship!
+These are just some of the more popular historical sites to visit, there are many more hidden away in side streets, you don’t have to look far to find a bit of history.
+As well as the historical sites there are an abundance of other things to do, including museums, day trips further afield, great beaches.
+As well as great cafes, restaurants and bars, including some great roof tops bars that have some of the best views of the Acropolis.
+Be sure to make time to explore before jumping ship!